-Under the Local Government Act 1995 and associated regulations, the Council and the CEO are responsible for keeping proper accounts and records, maintaining effective internal controls, preparing the annual financial report, and complying with the Local Government Act and Regulations, and other legislative requirements.
+Under the Act and associated regulations, Council and the CEO are responsible for keeping proper accounts and records, maintaining effective internal controls, preparing the annual financial report, and complying with the Act and associated regulations, and other legislative requirements.

-The Council and CEO are responsible for ensuring the accuracy and fair presentation of all information in its annual report, and that it is consistent with the audited annual financial report.
+Council and the CEO are responsible for ensuring the accuracy and fair presentation of all information in its annual report, and that it is consistent with the audited annual financial report.
 We do not provide assurance over your annual report.

-Under the Local Government Act 1995 and associated regulations, the Council and the CEO have responsibility for maintaining internal controls that prevent or detect fraud or error and to ensure regulatory compliance.
-The Audit Committee and the Auditor General should be informed by management of any fraud or material errors.
+Council and the CEO also have responsibility for the prevention and detection of fraud or error.
+Council and the OAG should be informed immediately by management of any fraud or material errors.
 During the audit we will make inquiries with management about their process for identifying and responding to the risks of fraud, including management override.
-It should be noted that our audit is not designed to detect fraud, however should instances of fraud come to our attention, we will report them to you.
+It should be noted that our audit is not designed to detect fraud.
+However, should instances of fraud come to our attention, we will report them to you.